-Optimal practice work flow requires you to be efficient in every aspect of patient interaction.
+Optimal practice work flow for physical therapy marketing requires you to be efficient in every aspect of patient interaction.
 It starts before the patient comes into your clinic.
 It continues after the patient has been discharged from your clinic.
-If you want to improve your practice workflow, a good place to start is by identifying the attributes that separate some practice owners from others.
+If you want to improve your practice workflow, a good place to start is by identifying the attributes that separate some physical therapy business practice owners from others.

 These clinicians remove or modify existing practice work flow to improve efficiency and maximize every moment spent with the patient.
 Every aspect of the before, during and after patient experience is completely optimized.